dustinpfister/blog_posts/_posts/canvas-image.md

 ## 1 - Canvas image must know basics

 This is a post on the HTML canvas element, and using images with a such elements with a little javaScript code.
 So at least a little working knowledge of javaScript is required before hand.
 This is not a [getting started post with canvas](/2017/05/17/canvas-getting-started/), let alone a post on [starting out with javaScript in general](/2018/11/27/js-getting-started/).
-If you are new to javaScript and canvas you might want to start out elsewhere before getti ng into hopw to work with images in a canvas project.
+If you are new to javaScript and canvas you might want to start out elsewhere before getting into how to work with images in a canvas project.

 In canvas there is the drawImage method that is used to draw an image onto a canvas.
 With the drawImage method an external image, a Data URL, or another canvas element, and other options, can be used as a source as passed as the first argument to this method.
 Additional arguments can then be used to define a source position and size, as well as a destination position and size when it comes to drawing to the canvas with this source image.

 There is also ways to create an image from a canvas, that is create images with just context drawing methods using no external assets at all which I often seem to prefer for starters at least in most projects.
 As I mentioned another canvas element can be used as a source for the draw image method, so canvas elements can be used as a way to create sprite sheets with javaScript and then that other canvas can then be used as a resource in place of an external image.

 ## 2 - Canvas drawImage method basic example

 Here I have a basic example of the drawImage method.
 To use the draw image method with an external image that external image must be loaded first.
 To do so I start out by creating a new Image Object instance with the [Image constructor](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image).
 Once I have that I can attach an on load event that should fire when the image is done loading, at which point it is safe to draw the image to the canvas.
 I then set an src attribute to the location of the image, the very instant that I do that the image will start to load.